 Tourist Visa (Visitor Visa)

 A Canada tourist visa is temporary permission for tourism purposes and a nonimmigrant visa.
-In this country, it is known as a Temporary Resident Visa (TRV) or a visitor visa.
+It is known as a Temporary Resident Visa (TRV) or a visitor visa.
 With it, you can explore local attractions and enjoy recreational activities for up to six months.
-You can use it to visit family members or friends who live in Canada or take short courses that don’t require a study permit.
+You can use it to visit family members or friends in Canada or to take short courses that don’t require a study permit.
 This is often a multiple-entry visitor visa you can continue using until it expires.

 - Visa validity: up to 10 years